-- Eligibility for CoC Accreditation Program
+- Download our Eligibility for CoC Accreditation Program checklist.

-- Cancer programs working towards their first accreditation survey must be compliant with requirements for all standards outlined in Cancer Program Standards 2012: Ensuring Patient-Centered Care, V1.2.1.
-Please note that new programs undergoing survey for initial accreditation will be exempt from nine (9) standards.
-These 9 standards are: S4.3–S4.5 in Chapter 4 “Patient Outcomes” and S5.2–S5.7 in Chapter 5 “Data Quality”.
-Please see the standards manual for further details.
+- Cancer programs seeking initial accreditation must be compliant with requirements for all standards outlined in Cancer Program Standards 2012: Ensuring Patient-Centered Care, V1.2.1.
+Programs undergoing survey for initial accreditation will be exempt from nine (9) standards.
+These nine standards are: S4.3–S4.5 in the Patient Outcomes Chapter and S5.2–S5.7 in the Data Quality Chapter.
+Please refer to the standards manual for further details.

 - Cancer programs seeking initial accreditation may elect to undergo a presurvey consultative visit to fully evaluate the cancer program, rate compliance with each standard, and define areas for improvement prior to an initial CoC survey.
 Cancer programs seeking initial accreditation can choose to utilize a CoC-Trained Consultant.